 I mean, we’re talking about Saudi Arabia here.
-Seen as she’s a professor of international security, I’d expect someone like Spindle to understand that the Saudis also couldn’t give a Notre Dame about “signals” or “symbolism”.
+Seen as Jennifer’s a professor of international security, I’d expect someone like her to understand that the Saudis also couldn’t give a Notre Dame about “signals” or “symbolism”.

-On the other hand, the pro-arms sale argument that we should effectively kiss the backside of Saudi Arabia, or more specifically that of Crown Prince Mohammed Bin Salman (MBS) is pitiful.
+On the other hand however, the pro-arms sale argument claiming that we should effectively kiss the backside of Saudi Arabia, or more specifically that of Crown Prince Mohammed bin Salman (MBS), is pitiful.

-There’s no slipping away from the fact that the Saudis do a hell of a job in both relatively subduing the vicious anti-Western influence of Iran, along with the similarly minded terrorists groups of whom the Iranians often sponsor.
+There’s no slipping away from the fact that the Saudis do a hell of an influential job in relatively subduing the vicious anti-Western influence of Iran, along with that of the similarly minded terrorist groups (of whom the Iranians often sponsor).

 However, this relationship should not be one spearheaded by brown-nosing.
-Sucking up won’t influence Saudi at all.
+Sucking up won’t influence the Saudis at all.
 Kowtowing to the Kingdom won’t help Yemen.

 I’m of the opinion that our nation should not follow the tendencies of a model banana state.
 Despite how it sounds, such tendencies would be far from fruitful for the UK.